FMD Coronavirus Updates

 Cleaning and Disinfecting

 On-going development of a Standard Operating Procedure (SOP) specific to custodial services and cleaning/disinfecting of campus spaces in relation to COVID-19.
-The draft SOP is being created using the latest information from CDC, CSU and state guidance as well as the campus departmental return plans.
+The SOP was created using the latest information from CDC, CSU and state guidance as well as the campus departmental return plans.

-- Developing a cleaning and disinfecting matrix by hazard level
+- Developed a cleaning and disinfecting matrix by hazard level

 - Maintaining lists of chemicals and cleaning methods in alignment with COVID-19 guidance from CDC